cds-consensys/block-explorer/README.md

 1. How much ether was transferred
 2. Which addresses received ether and total did they received
 3. Which addresses sent ether and the total they sent
-4. A list of contract addresses that participated transactions
+4. A list of contract addresses that participated in transactions
-5. Pct of Ether sent grouped by account type
+5. Percentage of Ether sent grouped by account type
-6. Pct of Ether received transactions grouped by account type
+6. Percentage of Ether received transactions grouped by account type
-7. How many contracts were created
+7. Total contracts created

+# Design
+  Please refer to the [design document](./docs/design.md) for a high level overview.

-# Challenges
+## Challenges
- - All transfers are initiated by an externally owned account, ie one with a private key.
+ - All transfers are initiated by an externally owned account, ie, one with a private key.
 However Ether can be transferred from Smart contracts as well.
    Those smart contract sends are not captured in the transaction, or transaction records, exposed by Web3.
 They can be calculated by executing the smart contract code,